Mouse are common household pests. They hunt after your food, and if it’s out of reach, they will eat up anything they can find.

 Once you notice a mouse running around, locate and seal up any entry points because other mice will try to get in as well.
 Seal up holes, cracks, or gaps on your walls, windows, or roof.
 And, you can make use of the sealant, silicone caulk to keep them out for good.

 The longer a mouse stays in your home, the bigger the problem becomes, and the more difficult it will be to trap them.
-If you are looking to ward off mice, keep reading because this blog post discusses seven (7) natural ways to repel mice from your home.
+If you look to ward off mice, keep reading because this blog post discusses seven (7) natural ways to repel mice from your home.

 7 Natural Mouse Deterrent Options